RAF uses ‘volatile’ ceasefire to begin evacuating Britons from Sudan

 “It is impossible to predict how long the ceasefire will last.
 It is impossible to predict how long any other route to evacuation will remain open.”

-The Foreign Secretary warned UK nationals that they must make their own way to the flights.
+The Foreign Secretary told UK nationals that they must make their own way to the flights during the pause in fighting between two rival generals engaged in a power struggle.

 “We have said that we are unable to provide escorts from where British nationals are to the airhead, they will have to make their own way there – as indeed has been the case for the nationals of other countries,” he said.